 Winner: Wyze Cam

 And just in case you’re wondering, Wyze’s free cloud storage is not too good to be true.
-While there were briefly some concerns about the camera hitting IP addresses in China and around the world, Wyze resolved the issue by ensuring that their load balancers are only located in the U.S. In short, there’s nothing to indicate that it’s spying on you or stealing your data.
+While there were briefly some concerns about the camera hitting IP addresses in China and around the world, Wyze resolved the issue by ensuring that their load balancers are only located in the U.S. In short, there’s nothing to indicate that it’s spying on you or stealing your data, and it seems very secure.

 All three apps are free and have similar features, with just a few key differences.
 All of the apps feature: